Riccardo Cocciante

-Riccardo Cocciante (/it/; born 20 February 1946), also known in French-speaking countries and the United States as Richard Cocciante (/fr/), is an Italian and French singer and songwriter.
+Riccardo Cocciante (/it/; born 20 February 1946), also known in French-speaking countries and English-speaking countries as Richard Cocciante (/fr/), is an Italian and French singer and songwriter.
+His work includes recordings in Italian, French, English and Spanish.

 Early and personal life

 Cocciante was born on 20 February 1946 in Saigon, French Indochina (now Ho Chi Minh, Vietnam), to an Italian father from Rocca di Mezzo, L'Aquila, and a French mother.
 At the age of 11, he moved to Rome, Italy, where he attended the Lycée français Chateaubriand.
 He has also lived in France, the United States, and Ireland.

 Cocciante has been married to Catherine Boutet since 1983.
 They have one child together.

 Career

 An R&B enthusiast, Cocciante began his musical career as an organ player, and in the late 1960s began performing as a singer at L'Approdo, a Roman club for foreign students.
 After forming the band GL6 with Marco Luberti and Paolo Casella, in 1971 he started his professional career with the French name Richard Cocciante and recorded three English language songs for the soundtrack of the Carlo Lizzani's film Roma Bene.
 In 1972, he released his first album, titled MU in Italy and Atlantì in France.